Brendan Mcdermid / Reuters

-China's ambassador to the U.N., Liu Jieyi, center, exits a meeting of the five permanent U.N.
+China's ambassador to the United Nations Liu Jieyi, center, exits a meeting of the five permanent U.N.
 Security Council members in New York on Thursday.
+The five permanent U.N.
+Security Council members met again on Thursday to discuss an alleged chemical weapons attack in Syria last week as Western powers consider possible military action against the Syrian government.

 BEIJING — The looming threat of U.S. air strikes in Syria has shone a light on pervasive Chinese fears that the U.S. will act alone and without international consensus in a key region of the world.